johndgiese/vipy/README.md

 # Basic Usage
 * Open a python file in vim.
 * Press CTRL-F12 to start vim-ipython.
 This will start an IPython kernel and open a new buffere called vim-ipython.py.
+You may have to do this twice (see known issues)

 The vim-ipython buffer has some special mappings that make it act like a console:
 * Execute commands by pressing SHIFT-ENTER after the ">>> " or "... "